Laren27/Price-Surge/README.md

 **Playwright channel override** — Setting `channel='chrome'` silently ignored device emulation, reverting to desktop layout and breaking the mobile parser entirely.
 Fix: removed the channel flag and locked to Playwright's bundled Chromium binaries.
 Mobile device emulation and system Chrome channel flags are mutually exclusive.

-**Min-Max normalization failure** — Initial DPI scoring compressed 14 static restaurants into a narrow non-zero band due to a single outlier, making completely static brands appear to have low-but-present dynamic behavior.
+**Min-Max normalization failure** — Initial DPI scoring compressed a cluster of static restaurants into a narrow non-zero band due to a single outlier, making completely static brands appear to have low-but-present dynamic behavior.
 Rebuilt the normalization layer using centered Z-score with distribution scaling, which correctly separates active pricers from static ones.

 **Telegram SSL conflict** — PostgreSQL's Windows installer sets a `REQUESTS_CA_BUNDLE` environment variable that overrides the system certificate store, breaking `requests` SSL verification.
 Fix: `verify=False` + `urllib3.disable_warnings()` scoped to the Telegram alert module only.